team-telnyx/telnyx-webrtc-android/README.md

         }
     }
 ```
-please have also in mind to add the following rules to proguard-rules.pro file in your app
+please keep in mind that you will need to add the following rules to the proguard-rules.pro file in your app in order for the SDK to continue functioning

 #### **`app/proguard-rules.pro`**
 ```gradle